panchul/workspace/doc/OpenCV.md

 ---

-Whole lot of dependencies are needed for opancv to work, for example:
+Whole lot of dependencies are needed for OpenCV to work, for example:

     sudo apt update
     sudo apt install tesseract-ocr